test-results-reporter/test-results-reporter.github.io/docs/extensions/hyperlinks.md

-# Links
+# Hyperlinks

-Links extension will add handy links to the teams or slack reports.
+Hyperlinks extension will attach links to your teams or slack reports.

 ## Arguments